AimanZaharin/Mahallah-Registration-System-JavaProject/README.md

-# Mahallah Registration System
+# 🕌 Mahallah Registration System

-- In this project, we made a Mahallah Registration System that was inspired from our other software project.
-We are dedicated on fixing the Mahallah Management System in International Islamic University Malaysia (IIUM) after going through the hassle of registering into a Mahallah ourselves.
-We sought a way to ease not only students but also the university managements using technologies that is easily acquired nowadays.
-From our observation, the current registration system is only picking the Mahallah.
-Even after picking, students still need to fill up a form during registration and rush to the Mahallah Office to re-register and pick their desired block and room.
-Our system combines all the needed procedure at one place.

-- Our program consists of 5 classes in total.
-Starting of with the Main class, we build it as a place to load the login scene.
+A Java-based desktop application built for my **Object-Oriented Programming (OOP)** coursework.
+This system was designed to modernize and improve the Mahallah (hostel) registration process at **International Islamic University Malaysia (IIUM)**.

+---

+## 📌 Introduction

+After personally experiencing the hassle of Mahallah registration at IIUM, I was inspired to build a solution that simplifies and streamlines the process.
+The current system only allows students to select a Mahallah, but further steps—such as filling out a form and rushing to the Mahallah office—are still done manually.

+This project combines all necessary steps into one place, providing a smoother, more efficient registration experience for both students and university staff.

+---

+## 🎯 Objectives

+- Apply principles of object-oriented programming (OOP).
+- Implement a fully functional Java GUI application using JavaFX.
+- Practice building UML diagrams and software documentation.
+- Strengthen my understanding of Java, JavaFX, and desktop application architecture.

+---

+## 🛠️ Tools & Technologies Used

+- **Java**
+- **JavaFX**
+- **Gluon Scene Builder** – used to design UI scenes.
+- **Eclipse IDE** – used to write, run, and test the Java code.

+---

+## 🧱 Project Structure

+The program consists of five main classes:

+- **Main.java**
+  Loads the login scene and launches the application.

+- **Controller.java**
-- Next, the Controller class is built for Validation for the login scene and a place to access multiple scenes: Dashboard, Register Mahallah, View Details, Login and Logout.
+  Manages navigation, login validation, and controls access to scenes like Dashboard, Register Mahallah, View Details, Login, and Logout.
-- Third, the controllerAM class that stands for AddMahallah will be having a form that consists of text fields and choice boxes.
-We’ll be taking all the user inputs as our object arguments in this class.
-- Our Fourth class is controllerVD that stands for View Details.
-Its an implementation of TableView and ObservableList to display all the added values from controllerAM class.
-- Lastly is the Person class, which is a class to construct all our objects.
-Below are the UML Diagram that will show each class with more details.

-<br></br>
+- **ControllerAM.java**
+  (Add Mahallah) Handles user input using text fields and choice boxes.
+This class collects and stores the inputs as objects.

+- **ControllerVD.java**
+  (View Details) Displays added data using `TableView` and `ObservableList`.

+- **Person.java**
+  A model class used to construct all the required objects for the system.

 <p align = "center">
 <img src = "https://user-images.githubusercontent.com/92364588/182974737-10ade56e-3a2c-4579-b0c8-f07d447891e4.png" width=900px>
 </p>

-<br></br>
+---

+## 📚 What I Learned

+Working on this project helped me:

+- Improve my Java programming and GUI development skills.
+- Understand and apply OOP concepts in real applications.
+- Explore the integration of Scene Builder for fast UI prototyping.
+- Enhance my technical writing and software documentation skills.

+---

+## ✅ Conclusion

+This Mahallah Registration System was developed with the intention of solving a real-world problem I personally encountered.
+It combines all essential functions into a user-friendly application that could be adapted by IIUM—or other institutions—in the future.

+This project was a great opportunity to apply classroom concepts to a meaningful application and has laid the foundation for building more complex systems in the future.

+---

+## 🚀 Project Purpose

+This project also serves as a way for me to **upskill** and practice:

+- Java programming
+- GUI development with JavaFX
+- Practical problem-solving
+- Documentation and UML creation

+---

+## 📂 UML Diagrams & Screenshots

+> UML diagrams and sample screenshots are available in the `/assets` folder in this repository.

+---